claire-richardson/SITRUS/_part7.readme.md

 ## Necessary compute resources:
 1. HPC cores: 1
-2. Time allocation: Generally about an hour
+2. Time allocation: Between several hours and up to a week or more, depending on the input parameters chosen.